mitre/fhir-exercises/Exercise_4/docs/part-1.md

     * [https://www.nih.gov/news-events/news-releases/drug-naming-standard-electronic-health-records-enhanced](https://www.nih.gov/news-events/news-releases/drug-naming-standard-electronic-health-records-enhanced){target=_blank}

 !!! quote "Key Point: Why this matters:"
-    **EHR are a vast resource of information, chronicling each individual’s health.
+    **EHRs are a vast resource of information, chronicling each individual’s health.
 Significant work has gone into standardizing this information into a uniform set of coding terminologies with the aim of ensuring that health records can be interpreted across providers and patients.
 Understanding these terminologies and the information types contained within them is a critical first step to unlocking the potential research value of this data.**

 ??? question "Knowledge Check: What code systems are used to identify clinical measurements?"
     LOINC